X2Cscope/X2Cscope_library_make/readme.md

 Execute "make clean" to delete all obj and lib files.

 ### 3. How to create new/custom target
-If new target or custom configuration(Scope_size) required just duplicate one of the \*.mk file and modify the following variables it to the needs:
+If new target or custom configuration(Scope_size) required just duplicate one of the \*.mk file and modify the following variables to the needs:
 1. TARGET_FILENAME - The output filename.
 (Will be located in the dist folder after compilation.)
 1. OBJDIR - Folder to store the temporary object files.
 Must start with underscore(_) and must be different than other .mk files!
 1. SET_PROCESSOR - Use XC Readme.html for the list of supported Devices. (xc32\v2.xx\docs)